rg9400/Cloud-Radarr-Sonarr-Theme/README.md

 # Cloud-Radarr-Sonarr-Theme

+** This is no longer maintained

 <h2>Cloud CSS for Radarr and Sonarr</h2>
 I strongly suggest you use https://github.com/rg9400/CloudThemes going forward as that is the most up to date repo.
 Setup instructions do link to that repo now.

+It used to have support for Lidarr and Sonarr V3, but when they update their webpack, it changes each and every selector to a different hash, breaking the CSS completely.
+While I would like to fix my CSS, this is too cumbersome to do, especially since it may happen again in the future.

  ### Setup
 <details><summary>Expand</summary>